-Certain of the Company's officers and directors, and certain immediate family members and/or entities in which such persons are associated, are customers of the Company's banking affiliates and have had transactions in the ordinary course of business with the banking affiliates, including loan, deposit, asset management and other banking transactions.
+Certain of the Company's officers and directors, and certain immediate family members and/or entities in which such persons are associated, are customers of the Company's affiliates and have had transactions in the ordinary course of business with the affiliates, including loan, deposit, asset management and other banking transactions.
 All such banking transactions have been on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unrelated persons, and did not involve more than a normal risk of collection or present any unfavorable features for the bank.
 All credit transactions involving officers and directors are reviewed and approved pursuant to the Bank's established underwriting procedures, and all credit transactions involving executive officers and directors, and/or entities in which such persons are associated, are reported to the board of directors of the Bank.

-The Company had business dealings or entered into non-banking transactions with directors of the Company or with entities in which a director or principal shareholder is owner, principal or has a beneficial interest of 10% or more since January 1, 2015.
+The Company had business dealings or entered into non-banking transactions with directors of the Company or with entities in which a director or principal shareholder is owner, principal or has a beneficial interest of 10% or more since January 1, 2018.
 The Company has not adopted a formal written policy that covers the review and approval of director and other related person transactions by the Board; however, the Board, as a matter of practice, reviews all such significant transactions for approval.
 All such dealings and transactions have been on substantially the same terms as those prevailing at the time for comparable business dealings and transactions with unrelated persons.
-From January 1, 2015 through March 31, 2016, the Company or its subsidiaries engaged in the following transactions with directors or a related entity: (a) the Bank made lease payments of \$563,969 (which included reimbursements for taxes and insurance of \$76,729) to Pantops Park, LLC, of which William D. Dittmar, Jr. is the manager and an indirect owner; and (b) the Company paid \$533,227 to Nancy L. Brody and her spouse for the purchase of 23,285 shares of the Company's common stock under the Company's stock repurchase program.
+From January 1, 2018 through April 22, 2019, the Company or its subsidiaries engaged in the following transactions with directors or a related entity: the Bank made lease and other payments of \$631,513 (which included reimbursements for taxes, insurance and other fees of \$79,524) to or for the benefit of Pantops Park, LLC, of which William D. Dittmar, Jr. is the manager and indirect owner.
 The Company has engaged in non-banking transactions with other related persons of the Company; however, the amount of such payments did not exceed the disclosure threshold of \$120,000.